OrBin/Temperature-Logging-Client/README.md

 Using NodeMCU with a DHT11 temperature & humidity sensor.

 ### Server
-A simple web server to support saving the data.
+A web server to support saving, getting and watching the data.
+Code can be found [here](https://github.com/OrBin/Temperature_Logging-Server).
-Will be added to the repository later.

 ### Data Analysis
 Analysis of the logged data using Python and [matplotlib](http://matplotlib.org/).